 TRAFFIC CONTROL PERSON TRAINING

 The Traffic Control Person Training course from Safety First Training is an OHSA based program and is compliant with the Ontario Ministry of Transportation Book 7 Temporary Conditions requirement.
 This Traffic Control Person Training program instructs participants how to safely perform their duties and responsibilities in temporary traffic environments.
-Training is offered around Southern Ontario including Toronto, Mississauga, Brampton, Markham, Oakville, Burlington, Hamilton, Niagara Falls, Kitchener, Waterloo, Cambridge.
+Training is offered around Southern Ontario including Toronto, Mississauga, Brampton, Markham, Oakville, Burlington, Hamilton, Niagara, Kitchener, Waterloo, Cambridge.
 We also offer a Train the Trainer course for Traffic Control Person Training.

 Note – we do not provide public sessions for individuals